Cherokee–American wars: Chickasaw-American war

 The Chickasaw transformed from river sentries into attacking warriors in June 1780 when George Rogers Clark and a party of over 500, including some Kaskaskia of the Illinois Confederation, built Fort Jefferson and the surrounding settlement of Clarksville near the mouth of the Ohio, inside their hunting grounds.
 The building had begun in April and finished before the first attack on June 7.

 After learning of the trespass, the Chickasaw destroyed the settlement, laid siege to the fort, and began attacking settlers on the Kentucky frontier.
 They continued attacking the Cumberland and into Kentucky through early the following year.
 Their last raid was in conjunction with Dragging Canoe's Cherokee, upon Freeland's Station on the Cumberland on January 11, 1781.

 Three months after the first Chickasaw attack on the Cumberland, on April 2, 1781, the Cherokee launched their largest campaign of the wars against those settlements.
 This culminated in what became known as the Battle of the Bluff, led by Dragging Canoe.
 It lasted through to the next day and was the last attack of this war.
 Afterward, settlers began to abandon these frontier settlements until only three stations were left, a condition which lasted until 1785.

 Lenape refugees

-While the Middle Towns warriors kept the Overmountain Men busy, the Chickamauga Towns welcome a sizable party of Lenape warriors seeking refuge from the fighting in the Illinois and Ohio Countries.
-These were not just warriors down south temporarily but permanent settlers who brought their families.
+While the Middle Towns warriors kept the Overmountain Men busy, the Chickamauga Towns welcomed Lenape warriors who were seeking refuge from the fighting in the Illinois and Ohio Countries.
+They settled permanently there who brought their families.